Staff Directory

 Mrs. Donna Orleman

-LuHi Role: High School Counselor (5 years); Director of Human Resources (1 year); joined the LuHi staff in 2016
+LuHi Role: Director of Human Resources; joined the LuHi staff in 2016

 Education: WPI (1996), Bachelor of Science in Mechanical Engineering with a Biomedical Concentration; NYIT (2015) Master of Science in School Counseling (Chi Sigma Iota)

 Other professional experience: I worked in higher education for over 15 years at NYIT, MIT, University of San Francisco, Brandeis and WPI.
-I currently serve on the Executive Board for the Nassau Counselors’ Association as Membership Chair.
-I previously served as Volunteer Coordinator, and Spring College Expo Co-Chair.
+I currently serve on the Board of Directors for the Lutheran Schools Association (LSA, Metropolitan-NY area)

 Hobbies: Reading, taking bike rides with my family, and learning new things